WHY SEE A PSYCHIATRIST?

 Propranolol is a common medication for performance anxiety.
-However, it can also lessen tremor and improve fine motor control, and therefore is prohibited at all times in archery and shooting, and in competition for golf, automobile, billiards, darts, and some skiing, snowboarding or underwater sports.
+However, it can also lessen tremors and improve fine motor control, and therefore is prohibited at all times in archery and shooting, and in competitions for golf, automobile, billiards, darts, and some skiing, snowboarding or underwater sports.

-Most bipolar medications may cause weight gain, tremor or sedation that can impair athletic performance.
-Thus, lamotrigine, which is less likely to produce these side effects, is preferred in athletes.
+Most bipolar medications may cause weight gain, tremors or sedation that can impair athletic performance.
+Thus, lamotrigine, which is less likely to produce these side effects, is preferred for athletes.

 WHAT SETS ME APART?

-My Masters in Psychopharmacology and Applied Psychology add even more insights on all things medication and human behavior.
+My Masters in Psychopharmacology and Applied Psychology add even more insight on all things medication and human behavior.

 Every patient is different, and my recommendations are always made on a case-by-case analysis.
 If together we determine that medication is beneficial, I'll walk you through different options, thoroughly explain their risks, benefits, alternatives and potential side effects, so you can be fully informed and content with your next steps.

 Expertise and Highlights